stripe/pg-schema-diff/README.md

 - Sequences
 - Extensions

+*The use of postgres native operations for zero-downtime migrations wherever possible:*
+- Concurrent index builds
+- Online index replacement

 *A comprehensive set of features to ensure the safety of planned migrations:*
 - Dangerous operations are flagged as hazards and must be approved before a migration can be applied.
 	- Data deletion hazards identify operations which will in some way delete or alter data.